It's Easy to Enrol

 QualificationStatement of Attainment

-• Start a Fruit Farm or Work on an Orchard
+• Start a fruit farm or work on an orchard

-• Extend you horticulture Skills, Indulge your Passion
+• Extend you horticulture skills

 This course starts by introducing the fruit growing industry, and moves through most of the skills needed for successful fruit growing in a serious way.
 Topics covered include management, soils, planting, irrigation, pruning, cultural practices (including pest control), pome and stone fruits, and various vines, fruit trees and nuts.